Raising Chickens In The City | Ask the Expert

-Ever thought about owning your own chickens in an urban setting?
+Ever thought about raising chickens in the city or another urban setting?
 As the founder of Hen Corner and with a family history of keeping hens in London that stretches back to the First World War, Sara Ward knows as much as anyone about how to keep chickens in urban areas.
 We picked her brain to give you the answers you need if you’re thinking of getting a flock of your own.

 Sara: You really don’t need much space at all.
 We keep ours in Omlet chicken coops, which give the chickens all the space they need in a really small footprint - they’re about 1m x 2m.
 That size coop can hold up to four standard-sized hens, which makes keeping chickens in small gardens, on roof terraces or even on a balcony really quite feasible.

-2. Do chickens need to go out for walks?
+2. Can chickens stay in the coop all day or do they need to go out for walks?

 Sara: We do like to give ours a chance to free-range around the garden, but they don’t actually need to come out - you can keep them in the coop all the time if you haven’t got the space to let them out.
 You might just want to give them a slightly larger run, so they have more space to stretch their legs if they’re staying inside their coop all the time.

-3. Could you bring your chickens inside for a cuddle on the sofa?
+3. Can chickens be house trained so you can bring them inside for a cuddle on the sofa?

 Sara: Some people do bring their hens inside, but I don’t know of any chickens that are completely house trained.
 So I’d just be careful - when ours potter into our conservatory we do need to mop up after them on a regular basis!